-The mission of IR is to enhance institutional effectiveness by providing accurate analysis and insightful institutionally-based research of high relevance to the GBC community.
+The mission of IRP is to enhance institutional effectiveness by providing accurate analysis and insightful institutionally-based research of high relevance to the GBC community.
 Our analysis and recommendations are used to facilitate strategic planning, accountability, institutional assessment, quality assurance, and to inform policy formation.
-IR facilitates knowledge transfer by operating as the central organizational unit for disseminating data and studies about GBC to staff and the public.
+IRP facilitates knowledge transfer by operating as the central organizational unit for disseminating data and studies about GBC to staff and the public.

 Through the provision of sound evidence and expert analysis and advice, the Office of Institutional Research will be integral to meeting Strategy 2020 objectives.